 The Self-Prioritization Effect (SPE) has long been established as a phenomenon which has been found in many classic paradigms of the last century.
 For example, in memory studies, information related to the self is always easier to recall (Conway & Dewhurst, 1995; Craik & Tulving, 1975; Rogers et al., 1977; Symons & Johnson, 1997).
 And in the dichotic listening tasks, subjects can recognize their own name from auditory information even with insufficient cognitive resources (Cherry, 1953; Moray, 1959).
 After entering the 21st century, the SPE has also been found in many experiments.
 For example, many studies demonstrating that humans have better recognition ability for their own faces (Keenan et al., 2000; Kircher et al., 2000; Turk et al., 2002).
 The SPE has also been observed in sound recognition, with research showing that individuals perceive their own voice as more attractive (Hughes & Harrison, 2013) and respond faster to their own voice compared to others' (Payne et al., 2021).

-The Self-Associative Learning Task (SALT) developed by Sui et al. (2012) also found the Self-Prioritization Effect (SPE).
+[one or two sentences that bridging the previous paragraph with the current one] The Self-Associative Learning Task (SALT) developed by Sui et al. (2012) also found the Self-Prioritization Effect (SPE).
 In this task, participants first associate geometrical shapes (e.g., triangle, square, and circle) with labels of persons (e.g., "You," "friend," and "stranger"), and then finish a perceptual matching task in which participants decide if the shape-label pairs presented on the screen match the learned association or not.
 Typically, shapes associated with the self is performed better, with faster response times, better accuracy, and/or higher sensitivity scores as compared to friend and stranger shapes (Schäfer & Frings, 2019; Sel et al., 2019; Sui et al., 2016).
 In this task paradigm, self-relevance was dissociated from stimulus familiarity, addressing the previous ambiguity of whether the SPE is driven by self-relevance or stimulus familiarity.